cylinbao/BlurAndSharpen/README.md

 As what you have learned in the class, the behaviors of the cache can incluence the performance dramatically.
 So it's possible to improve it through modifying the design of the cache.
 For spike, the riscv-isa-simulator, the related files of the cache simulation are "cachesim.cc" and "cachesim.h".
 (You can find those files under the directory "/path/to/riscv-isa-sim/riscv") You can customize the cache behavior by modifying these two file.
 You can redesign the replacement policy or add a prefetching mechanism onto the cache simulation to gain better cache performance.

 Note: Task2.1 plus task2.2 will be responsible for the total points in the completeness part (40% in total, please check the grading policy)
-#### 2.1 Modify the spike's simulation of L1 cache to obtain better performance for the reference program (30%)
+#### 2.1 Modify the simulation of L1 cache in spike to obtain better performance for the reference program (30%)
 * You are restricted to modify the two files, "cachesim.h" and "cachesim.cc" only.
 * Do not modify the part to calculate cache access count and the miss count.
 * You must have performance enhancement (less total_cache_access_time) to get points.
 If your result is equal or worse than the reference program, you will get zero point on this part.